 The Art of Positive Lesson Observation - creating a culture where lesson observation is a collaborative part of continual professional learning

-This virtual course is broken down into five units.
 You can work through the units in one day with colleagues or alone or you can take each unit separately over time.
 You can dip into the wealth of materials, articles and recommended books, use the card activities to support discussion and decision making and complete some of the activities with the aid of questionnaires and proformas.

 Lesson observations are an essential part of school life.
 However, they are often seen as an imposition or something that is done to the observed.
 This course looks at how lesson observation can be a transformational process welcomed by all as part of professional development and learning.
 Building trust and fostering confidence in the process of observing classroom performance and its impact on learning allows for both the observed and the observer to reflect on the positive outcomes and agree on improvement or change strategies that are an integral part of continuing professional development.